Keemun Mao Feng Black Tea

 The cultivar used for this tea is original to the area, meaning that it has been through over a hundred years of careful cultivation and refinement in its native soil.
 Picked in April, this tea has been 100% oxidised resulting in wiry black leaves that are tipped with gold.
 Minimal processing – unlike traditional Keemun Gong Fu – helps to retain complex floral and mineral aromas, with ripe, fruity undertones.
 Our Keemun Mao Feng reveals an outstanding, authentic expression for this origin: a rich and thick black tea with a subtle palate of malt, ginger and dried fruit.

 Discover other rare and supreme JING teas.

-Anhui is renowned for Keemun and some of China's most famous green teas
+Anhui is renowned for Keemun and some of China's most famous black teas

 Qimen County first produced black tea in 1875 and has since become famous for its Keemun teas.
 Bordered by the majestic Yellow Mountains to the south and famous Yangzi River to the north, Keemun (or Qimen) boasts some of China's most iconic scenery - subjects of numerous classical paintings and poems.

 Wiry black whole leaves with gold tip highlights.

 Complex floral and mineral aromas with ripe, fruity undertones.